 When a catastrophic injury or death is involved, a thorough investigation involving talking to witnesses, retaining accident reconstruction experts, examining the scene of the wreck, and obtaining photographs and videos, among other things, is extremely important to pin down liability and defeat defenses such as the “sudden emergency” defense.

-Further, investigating all possible theories as to who may be liable is important, as many times vehicles become disabled as a result of a third party mechanic’s negligence or a tire manufacturer’s negligence or a car manufacturer’s negligence.
-Exploring all possible avenues and finding available insurance coverage are imperative to your case.
+Further, investigating all possible theories as to who may be liable is important, as many times vehicles become disabled as a result of a third party mechanic’s negligence or a tire manufacturer’s negligence, or a car manufacturer’s negligence.
+Exploring all possible avenues and finding available insurance coverage is imperative to your case.

 If you or a loved one has been involved in an accident because of a disabled vehicle, you should consult a qualified injury attorney to advise you appropriately.
 We at The Davis Injury Firm are happy to set you up with a consultation.
 Please call (404) 647-0722 to speak to an attorney today.